PlayMateSolutions/PlayMate/frontend/README.md

-# PlayMate Frontend
+# GymMate Frontend

 A modern gym and sports club management application built with Ionic Angular.

-## 🏋️ About PlayMate
+## 🏋️ About GymMate

-PlayMate is a comprehensive gym management system designed to streamline operations for fitness centers and sports clubs.
+GymMate is a comprehensive gym management system designed to streamline operations for fitness centers and sports clubs.
 The application provides an intuitive interface for managing members, tracking attendance, handling payments, and configuring club settings.

 ## 🚀 Features